Samsung Galaxy S22 Ultra vs Motorola razr+ (2024)

 Which one is better?

-The Samsung Galaxy S22 Ultra is the better buy for most people - its 108MP camera crushes the razr+’s 50MP.
-That said, grab the Motorola razr+ if you want a lighter phone with a unique folding design - it's lighter and offers a functional cover screen.
+The Samsung Galaxy S22 Ultra is the better buy for most people - its 108MP camera crushes the razr+'s 50MP.
+That said, grab the Motorola razr+ if you want a lighter, foldable design - it's lighter and offers unique features.

 Who should buy each?